KEBABSELLER6/kebacoin-casino/README.md

 ### REST definitions

-The betting rules are implemented via the rules of the american roulette.
+The betting rules are implemented via the rules of the american kebacoinCasino.roulette.
-These betting types are included bellow under the bet section.
+These betting types are included bellow under the rouletteBet section.

-'GET /roulette/table'
+'GET /kebacoinCasino.roulette/table'

 Returns the table type, and the id of the next free table.